HAU: Journal of Ethnographic Theory: #hautalk controversy

 In 2018, allegations of workplace abuse were raised by David Graeber and in two anonymous open letters written by former HAU staff members.
-Known by the hashtag #hautalk the discussion spread to the wider anthropology community, and was compared to the #MeToo movement.
+These accusations were made against the then editor-in-chief Giovanni Da Col. Other accusations included physical and emotional abuse, bullying, harassment and financial misconduct.
+Known by the hashtag #hautalk the discussion spread to the wider anthropology community, and was described as "anthropology’s #MeToo movement".
 HAU critics felt that the incident reflected systemic power imbalances within anthropology as an academic discipline.
+The internal structuring of HAU was also scrutinised as the large amount of power Da Col had was seen as one of the reasons these situations could occur.
 Da Col resigned as HAU editor-in-chief in 2019 and stayed on as an editor of HAU Books until 2020.